cc5212/2020-transantiago-trips/README.md

 We mainly studied the start time of morning commutes, the end time of evening commutes and the length of commutes, for every municipality in the city of Santiago.

-In the following graph you can observe the average length of commutes for every municipality, obtained using the method described above.
+In the following graph, you can observe the average length of commutes for every municipality, obtained using the method described above.

 ![Average commute length](visualizations/commutes/length.png)